-The median employee was chosen in 2020 from a population of the total 2020 annual salary and wages for all global employees, excluding our CEO, as of December 1, 2020.
+The median employee was chosen in 2020 from a population of all global employees, excluding our CEO, as of December 1, 2020.
 All employees regardless of full-time, part-time, or seasonal status were included within the sampled population and there were no adjustments or assumptions made with respect to the salaries and wages metric utilized.
 Annual salaries and wages were used as the identifying metric for all employees as it is a consistent measure amongst all employees.
+We have concluded that there has been no change to our employee population or compensation arrangements that would result in a significant change to our pay ratio disclosure.
+Accordingly, we have used the same median employee in 2021 as we used in 2020.

 We determined the median employee's total compensation in accordance with SEC regulations.
 The total compensation of the median employee was then compared to the total compensation of the CEO.
-For 2020, the ratio of the CEO total compensation to the median employee total compensation was \$5,322,814: \$17,314 or 307: 1.
+For 2021, the ratio of the CEO total compensation to the median employee total compensation was \$8,388,523 : \$21,000 or 399 : 1.

-2021 Executive Compensation
+2022 Executive Compensation